siadat/netmatch/README.md

 This tool is inspired by the ideas in [CSP][csp_homepage] and Go unbuffered channels.
 While it does provide features that are not available in other tools (e.g., allowing more than two clients to synchronize) traditional services are probably better off with async, buffered message queues.
-However, Netsync provides synchronization it the cases where it is required.
 Feel free to let me know how you use Netsync in your project.
-PRs (with tests) and issues are all welcome.
+Tested PRs and issues are all welcome. :)